 The sales agent returned later in the week to complete the media for the home and to get the listing agreement signed.

-At this meeting the Seller stated that, not only were they wanting to sell the home for more than what they had discussed earlier in the week but that they wanted to go $20,000 dollars over the pie in the sky number.
+At this meeting, the Seller stated that not only did they want to sell the home for more than what they had discussed earlier in the week but that they wanted to go $20,000 dollars over the pie in the sky number.

-The reason for this is because the Seller stated “their home is worth it”.
+The reason for this is that the Seller stated “Their home is worth it”.

 The sales professional continued to try and educate the Seller on the correct pricing of their home but the Seller would not listen to their suggestions.